atul573/flutter-portfolio/README.md

 1. Open your terminal or command prompt.
 2. Navigate to your project directory.
 3. Run the app using the following command:
 ```bash
 flutter run
 ```

+## Step 5: Run the app (In Case of FlutLab)
+1. click on the top-left icon to run the emulator.

 ## Conclusion

 Congratulations!
 You've just created a basic business card app using Flutter.
 You've learned how to use various widgets to build the user interface and display contact information like a business card.
 Feel free to enhance the app by adding more features and personalizing it to your liking.

-You can find the complete source code for this codelab on [GitHub](https://github.com/your-username/business_card_app).
+You can find the complete source code for this codelab on [GitHub](https://github.com/atul573/flutter-businessCard).

 Happy coding! 🚀